juilpark/juilpark/README.md

 ### DevSecOps
 - Network knowledge at the CCNA level
-- Working as Server Administartor
+- Worked as Server Administrator
 - Newbie on Cloud System

 ### Interest